google/capsicum-linux/README.md

 Taken together, these features allow userspace code to effectively sandbox itself, by:

- - creating capabilities (with limited rights) to files and sockets that are definitely needed by the process
+ - creating capability FDs (with limited rights) for files and sockets that are definitely needed by the process
  - closing all other file descriptors
  - entering capability mode (which means that new, non-capability, file